5 Coat Warning Signs of Illness in Dogs & Cats

-This page is designed for owners stuck in the cycle of recurring dog ear infections and trying to communicate clearly with their veterinarian.
-It focuses on what can be observed at home—odor type, discharge texture, pain versus itch, and trigger timing—because those details change which tests and long-term plan make sense.
-It also connects ear disease to the rest of the skin, including common internal-link topics like dog ear infection otitis externa, malassezia dermatitis in dogs, the IL-31 itch pathway in dogs, and the Th2 allergy pathway in dogs.
-The goal is a calmer, more controlled ear over time, with fewer relapses and a clearer plan when a flare starts.
+This page is for owners stuck in that cycle.
+It focuses on what you can actually observe at home, including odor type, discharge texture, pain versus itch, and trigger timing, because those details change which tests and long-term plan make sense.
+It also connects the ear to the rest of the skin, since allergy-driven ears, yeast (Malassezia) flares, and itch pathways travel together.
+The goal is a calmer, more controlled ear with fewer relapses.

-• Allergy-driven ears often flare alongside paw licking, belly redness, and seasonal itch patterns.
+- Allergy-driven ears usually flare alongside paw licking, belly redness, and seasonal itch.

-• Yeast overgrowth is commonly a passenger on an inflamed, humid canal, with greasy brown debris and strong itch.
+- Yeast overgrowth is often a passenger on an inflamed, humid canal, with greasy brown debris, strong itch, and a musty odor.

-• Breed anatomy (narrow canals, heavy ear flaps, hair) can trap moisture and perpetuate relapse.
+- Breed anatomy (narrow canals, heavy flaps, hair) traps moisture and keeps relapse going.

-• Long-term success usually requires maintenance: controlling itch triggers, measured cleaning, and rechecks before stopping therapy.
+- Long-term control needs maintenance: itch-trigger control, measured cleaning, and rechecks before stopping therapy.

 When the Ear Is the Symptom, Not the Disease

-When people ask, “why does my dog keep getting ear infections,” the most useful shift is to treat the ear as the location of the flare, not the original cause.
-Most recurring dog ear infections start with inflammation that changes the ear canal’s lining, wax, and moisture balance, then microbes take advantage of that new environment (Bajwa, 2019).
-That is why the same dog can cycle through “better for a week” and “back again,” even with good medication.
+The most useful shift for "why does my dog keep getting ear infections" is to treat the ear as where the flare shows up, not where it starts.
+Most recurring ear infections begin with inflammation that changes the canal's lining, wax, and moisture balance; microbes then take advantage of that new environment (Bajwa, 2019).
+That's why the same dog cycles through "better for a week" and "back again," even on good medication.

-At home, this often looks like a pattern: head shaking after naps, pawing at one ear, a sour or sweet smell that returns, or a collar that suddenly seems “too loud” because the dog flinches when it brushes the ear.
-Noting whether one ear is always worse, or whether both take turns, helps separate a one-off infection from chronic otitis in dogs causes that need a longer plan.
+At home this often looks like a pattern: head shaking after naps, pawing at one ear, a sour or sweet smell that keeps returning, or a flinch when a collar brushes the ear.
+Noting whether one ear is always worse, or whether they take turns, helps separate a one-off infection from a chronic problem that needs a longer, root-cause plan.

 The Three-layer Model Behind Recurrence